geek-cookbook/geek-cookbook/.github/ISSUE_TEMPLATE/recipe-request.md

 ### Prerequisites

 Let's talk about must-haves.
-If you can't
+If you don't know the answer to the following, then go no further until you do!

 * [ ] I have searched and confirmed no existing open or closed issues/PRs for this app
 * [ ] The app is actively supported by its developers (_i.e., not deprecated_)